neu-pdi/cs2100-public-resources/lecture-notes/l13-pandas-numpy.md

 # Pandas and Numpy

-## Use Pandas to parse files of tabular data
-## Use Pandas and Numpy to calculate basic statistics for tabular data
+## Processing tabular data using Pandas
-## Raise an exception (introduced in the context of files)
+## Calculating statistics using Numpy
+## Creating and raising our own Errors
+### os module
+- os.path.exists checks if a file exists
+- os.path.join
+- os.listdir